 - Higher-quality end product – Modularisation of an application into discrete components helps app development teams concentrate on a tiny part at a time.
 This approach simplifies the overall coding and testing process and increases software quality.

-- Real-time processing – A publish-subscribe framework of microservices enables data processing in real-time.
+- Real-time processing – A publish-subscribe framework of microservices enables data center processing in real-time.
 As a result, extensible systems can consume and process large amounts of events or information in real time.

 - Data isolation – Unlike a monolithic application, where different parts of the application might touch the same data, here, only a single microservice is affected.
 And so, it is much easier to perform schema updates.

 The advantages of microservices that we’ve documented above don’t come for free.
 Like other transformational trends, microservices implementation poses its own threats.
 Without knowing these challenges, your organization might find it difficult to achieve many of the foreseen advantages.